MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 ![Show search box options for modern and legacy search](media/ui-search/search-modern-legacy-options.png)

-*Legacy search* is the older search method, which is the only method available in Business Central 2024 relase wave 1 and earlier. *Modern search* is a newer faster and more flexible search method.
+Legacy search is the older search method, which is the only method available in Business Central 2024 relase wave 1 and earlier.
+Modern search is a newer faster and more flexible search method.

-The main difference between the two methods is that the legacy search finds only exact matches on your search text, which isn't the case with the modern search.
+One of the main differences between the two methods is that the legacy search finds only exact text matches, while modern search finds .
 For example, consider the item named **LONDON Swivel Chair** in the CRONUS demonstration company.
 If you use the legacy search and enter *London chair*, it won't find anything because there’s no exact match.
 However, if the using the modern search for the same query readily finds the item.

 The modern search also allows users to enclose search terms in quotes to narrow the results, similar to popular search engines.
 For example, using the CRONUS demonstration data again: